Makar-Data/parameter_sample_size/README.md

 # Sample Size Calculation Based on Parameters
 A simple code for the most basic formulas for sample size calculation.
-Only sample sizes for parameters without power analysis.
+Only sample sizes for parameter point estimates without hypothesis testing and power analysis.

 Variables:
 - Data - the data itself.
 Only used to calculate standard deviation when the population standard deviation is unknown